 Used vehicle auctions have more pros than cons, especially considering the savings and huge inventory you have access to.
 But there is a downside to this as well, – especially with documentation and listed damages.
 When you don’t have adequate knowledge of what they mean.

-In this article, we will explain biohazard vehicles damage status and how they may affect your purchase decision.
+In this article, we will explain biohazard vehicle damage status and how they may affect your purchase decision.

 Any biological or chemical substance that may be harmful to humans is a biohazard substance.
 These may include harmful chemicals, explosives, human tissue, fluids, etc.